-Enjoy free membership in our wine club and receive special wine selections 4 times a year plus wine club discounts all of the time.
-It’s a great way to be an ongoing part of Condor’s Hope.
-Learn more about wine club privileges and become a member.
+Enjoy free membership in Club Condor and receive special wine selections 2 times a year plus wine club discounts all of the time.
+It’s a great way to be an ongoing part of the Condor’s Hope community.

 A robust red wine with fruit forward fullness.
-Grown with dry-farming methods in Santa Barbara County and kept in American Oak barrels for 12-20 months.
-Winemaker: J.P.
-Pawloski of River Run Vintners.
+Grown with dry-farming methods on our certified organic, dry-farmed vineyard in Santa Barbara County and kept in American Oak barrels for 12-20 months.

 Full-bodied smoky overtones of plum.
-Grown with dry-farming methods in Santa Barbara County and kept in American Oak barrels for 15-20 months.
-Winemaker: Colin McNany of La Honda Winery.
+Grown with dry-farming methods on our certified organic, dry-farmed vineyard in Santa Barbara County and kept in American Oak barrels for 15-20 months.

 A truly unique white wine.
 Traditionally grown throughout much of southern Spain, this variety thrives on heat and dryness.
 We are one of the few producers of this wine outside of Spain.
-Grown in Santa Barbara County.
-Winemaker: J.P.
-Pawloski of River Run Vintners.
+Grown on our certified organic, dry-farmed vineyard in Santa Barbara County.

-Benito Dusi grew up on the vineyard that he farms today just south of Paso Robles, California.
-He carefully tends Zinfandel vines grown in the traditional dry-farmed, head-pruned style that he learned from his father.
+Benito Dusi grew up on the vineyard that his parents planted in 1923 in Paso Robles, California.
+He carefully tended these Zinfandel vines until his passing in 2017.
+This original Dusi Vineyard is grown in the traditional dry-farmed, head-pruned style.
 We met Ben when we began planting our vineyard in 1997.
 He became our mentor, teaching us these traditional techniques to use at Condor’s Hope.
 We are very pleased to be one of the few small producers of wine from Benito Dusi’s old vine Zinfandel.
 Grown in Paso Robles and kept in American Oak barrels for over 20 months.
-Winemaker: J.P.
-Pawloski of River Run Vintners.
+Winemaker: Colin McNany, Coastal Cru Wines.